IIT-EnergySystemModels/openTEPES/doc/md/MathematicalFormulation.md

 Here we present the mathematical formulation of the optimization problem solved by the **openTEPES** model.
 See also some TEP-related publications:

 - F. Labora, A. Ramos “Tight and Compact Formulations for Nuclear Power Plant Flexible Operation” TechRxiv.
-February, 2026.
+February 2026.
   [10.36227/techrxiv.177004916.61674766/v1](https://doi.org/10.36227/techrxiv.177004916.61674766/v1)
 - E.F. Álvarez, J.C.
 López, L. Olmos, A. Ramos "An Optimal Expansion Planning of Power Systems Considering Cycle-Based AC Optimal Power Flow" Sustainable
   Energy, Grids and Networks, May 2024.
 [10.1016/j.segan.2024.101413](https://doi.org/10.1016/j.segan.2024.101413)